python-wheel-build/fromager/docs/customization.md

 For examples, refer to `fromager.resolver.PyPIProvider` and `fromager.resolver.GitHubTagProvider`.

-The arguments are the `Requirement` being evaluated, a boolean indicating whether source distributions should be included, a boolean indicating whether built wheels should be included, and the URL for the sdist server.
+The arguments are the `WorkContext`, the `Requirement` being evaluated, a boolean indicating whether source distributions should be included, a boolean indicating whether built wheels should be included, and the URL for the sdist server.

 The return value must be an instance of a class that implements the `resolvelib.providers.AbstractProvider` API.